-You will now have a chance to discuss ways in which you would modify CERT Basic Training for a campus audience.
+Tell participants that they will now have a chance to discuss ways in which they would modify CERT Basic Training for a campus audience.

-- The class will be divided into 8 groups, one for each CERT Basic Training unit. - Each group will be assigned a unit. - Each group will answer the questions for that unit in the "Tool Box" questionnaire on the following pages.
-The answers can be a combination of the experiences of all the members of the group. - The groups will have about 10 minutes to answer the questions.
+- Divide the class into 8 groups, one for each CERT Basic Training unit. - Assign each group a unit. - Ask each group to answer the questions for that unit in the "Tool Box" questionnaire on the following pages and on p.
+33 of the Participant Manual.
+The answers can be a combination of the experiences of all the members of the group.